boazbk/tcs/lec_06_loops.md

 * _Turing machines_, invented by Alan Turing in 1936, are an hypothetical abstract device that can yields a finite description of an algorithm that can handle arbitrarily long inputs.

-* The _NAND-TM Programming language_ extends   NAND-CIRC with the notion of _loops_ and _arrays_ to allow a finite program that can compute a function with arbitrarily long inputs.
+* The _NAND-TM Programming language_ extends   NAND-CIRC with the notion of _loops_ and _arrays_ to obtain finite programs that can compute a function with arbitrarily long inputs.

-It turns out that these two models are _equivalent_, and in fact they are equivalent to a great many other computational models including programming languages you may be familiar with such as C, Java, Python, Javascript, OCaml, and so on and so forth.
-This notion, known as _Turing equivalence_ or _Turing completeness_, will be discussed in [chapequivalentmodels](){.ref}.
+It turns out that these two models are _equivalent_, and in fact they are equivalent to a great many other computational models including programming languages you may be familiar with such as C, Lisp, Python, JavaScript, etc. This notion, known as _Turing equivalence_ or _Turing completeness_, will be discussed in [chapequivalentmodels](){.ref}.
 See [chaploopoverviewfig](){.ref} for an overview of the models presented in this chapter and [chapequivalentmodels](){.ref}.